CristianDavideConte/universalSmoothScroll/docs/FAQ.md

 This `init` function is always passed the following input parameters _(in this order)_:
 * the anchor that has been clicked
-* the element that has to be reached
+* the element that has to be scrolled-into-view
+* the event that caused this method to be fired

 If the `init` function returns `false` no scroll-animation takes place.